isomerpages/nlb-biblioasia/_holding-area/Providing Independent and Non Partisan Views: The Nominated Member of Parliament Scheme.md

 Beyond merely being able to contribute to issues on a personal basis, some of the early NMPs saw the scheme as a way to represent the interest of particular groups.
 Chuang Shaw Peng described his presence as being a loose form of sectoral representation, complementing the system of electoral representation.
 “If I represent the construction industry, I’ve got a few hundred thousand people with me, you know what I mean?… Construction industry is a big industry; the financial one is a very big industry; education is another big industry.
 So we bring in… the trade viewpoint or the industry viewpoint, which can be more constructive in formulating policy.
 Because policies are based on industries, not based on constituencies.”29

-That said, prior to his entry into Parliament, Chuang stepped down as president of the Singapore Contractors Association Limited to avoid a perceived conflict of interest.
+That said, prior to his entry into Parliament, Chuang stepped down as president of the Singapore Contractors Association Limited to avoid a perceived conflict of interest.&nbsp;

-Imram Mohamed, the first Malay-Muslim NMP, similarly resigned from his committee position in the newly established Association of Muslim Professionals.30 He went on to serve for two terms as an NMP, from 1994–96 and briefly from 1996–97.
+Imram Mohamed, the first Malay-Muslim NMP, similarly resigned from his committee position in the newly established Association of Muslim Professionals.30 He went on to serve for two terms as an NMP, from 1994–96 and briefly from 1996–97.&nbsp;

 The ambiguity of whether NMPs represented themselves or a specific sector was gradually resolved over time, beginning with the introduction of “proposal panels” in 1997 representing three functional groups: business and industry, the professions and the labour movement.